 Utilities choosing to redact the Tracker must meet their GO-66 D burden and Rule 11.1 and Rule 11.4 pleading requirements.
 Blanket assertions of confidentiality will not be accepted without factual justification.
 Any party submitting a motion to file under seal will be expected to substantiate its confidentiality claims with specificity or the motion shall be denied.

 4.4.
-Frequency of Updates to the Metrics
+Implementation Effective 30 Days After Issuance of Decision, and Frequency of Updates to the Metrics